 It also includes a section to write down the behavioural goal (new habit) you intend to introduce to create a new habit.
 Writing things down makes them ‘real’ and keeps them front of mind.
 It also helps you consider what your habit loop will look like when you create this habit; the cue, routine, and reward.

 2) A Success / Consistency Log – to help you log the days you successfully completed your new habit which greatly improves your chances of success.

-The recommended time-frame in this log is 66-days, presented as a ’66-day challenge’.
-Many sources will quote a significantly shorter period to successfully create a new habits, but we recommend sticking with the full 66 days to maximise your chances of integrating this new habit into your life.
+The recommended time frame in this log is 66-days, presented as a ’66-day challenge’.
+Many sources will quote a significantly shorter period to successfully create a new habit, but we recommend sticking with the full 66 days to maximise your chances of integrating this new habit into your life.

 Simply place a large red cross in the calendar for each day you successfully complete your behaviour goal.
 This method works so well because as a chain of red crosses starts to form, we don’t want to break it (with some studies suggesting doing so can actually cause feelings of pain!).

 Complete this behavioural goal for the full 66 days (or as close to it as you can) and there’s a very high probability this behaviour will become automatic and habitual.

 >> You Can Download Your Habit Tracking Worksheet Here

 >> You Can Download Your Consistency Log Worksheet Here

 I highly recommend using both of these resources as your system to ensuring your success in creating your new healthy habits, which will help you finally achieve (and exceed) your health and fitness goals.